kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 But what made Machin choose these particular numbers in [@eq:machin-formula]?
 I have sought the answer(s) to this vital question from many quarters [@mse-question-2024] without much success.

 Was the historical process of discovery serendipitous, or was it directed by knowledge that led straight to it?
-Even if historically serendipitous, is there a systematic and simple route that can today deliver the four two-term Machin-like formulae, much like a can of Coke is delivered from a Coke machine when the requisite coins are inserted?
+Even if historically serendipitous, is there a systematic and simple route that can today deliver the four two-term Machin-like formulae, much like a can of Coke is delivered from a vending machine when the requisite coins are inserted?

 How many ways are there of looking at this one problem?
 Pythagorean Triples?
 Gaussian Integers?
 Nested Square Roots?
 Trial and Error in a restricted domain?

-What was the _unifying thread_ that enabled Størmer to claim in his 1899 paper [@stormer-1899] that there were _four and only four_ Machin-like formulae with two terms?
+What was the _unifying thread_ that enabled [Størmer to claim in his 1899 paper](http://www.numdam.org/articles/10.24033/bsmf.603/) [@stormer-1899] that there were _four and only four_ Machin-like formulae with two terms?

 If and when I find satisfying answers to my questions, I will write about them in a separate, dedicated  blog.
 Meanwhile, if any reader of this blog can throw light on the answers to my questions, I kindly request him or her to [email me](mailto:feedback.swanlotus@gmail.com).